 It may seem that we have to give up either the centered content belief model or the Lockean picture of communication.
 But this would be hasty.
-In the next sections, I will propose an account that preserves the simplicity of the Lockean picture and the self-locating nature of belief by modifying the notion of centered content.17
+In the next sections, I will propose an account that preserves the simplicity of the Lockean picture and the self-locating nature of belief by modifying the notion of centered content.

-5 Multicentered Worlds
+5 Sequenced Worlds

 A centered world is a possible way one individual may be.
-Centered worlds suffice for the modelling of belief as self-location, but not for communication.
+Centered worlds suffice for the modelling for belief as self-location, but not for communication.
 In communication, we are not just trying to locate ourselves individually.
 We are trying to locate ourselves as a group.
 We are trying to arrive at a common view about our collective location and everyone's position in it.
 And for that, the possible ways different individuals may be need to be represented.
-If I tell you, 'It's my turn,' I am talking about myself in terms of my own possibilities.
-If I tell you, 'It's your turn,' I am talking about you in terms
+If I tell you, It's my turn, I am talking about myself in terms of my own possibilities.
+If I tell you, It's your turn, I am talking about you in terms of your possibilities.
+The fundamental problem with centered worlds content on the Lockean picture of communication is that the single center needs to represent sometimes the speaker, sometimes the addressee, and sometimes both.